-Private study rooms are available for doctoral students and others who need to make use of the library for several hours each week.
-Request a key at the Patron Services Desk.
+Private study rooms are available for doctoral students and others who need to make use of the Library for several hours each week.
+Request a key at the Circulation Desk.

-The Gateway Seminary librarians each have the combination of training and experience to help you discover appropriate materials for your course assignments or special interests.
-Staff are available to help you all hours the library is open.
-Emails and phone calls are answered or returned the same or next business day.
-From time to time during the semester, the staff offers informal training in the advanced features of the library's special databases and Turabian formatting
+Use the ASK US chat link on the Library's web page to for immediate help during business hours.
+Emails and phone calls are returned the same or next business day.
+From time to time during the semester, the staff offers informal training in the advanced features of the Library's special databases and Turabian formatting.